RFEM BIM link for the structural concrete beam design (EN)

 Synchronize and calculate the current item and provide a new set of results.

 Synchronize and calculate all items and provide a new set of results.

 We save the project in IDEA StatiCa and close the application Beam.
-All beams exported from RFEM project to IDEA StatiCa are kept on the list inside RFEM.
+All beams exported from the RFEM project to IDEA StatiCa are kept on the list inside RFEM.

-If we modify the project in RFEM (e.g. change cross-section of any member or add other loads) we can simply update the project in IDEA StatiCa without setting it all again.
+If we modify the project in RFEM (e.g. change the cross-section of any member or add other loads) we can simply update the project in IDEA StatiCa without setting it all again.
 We select the project item and click Synchronize and follow the export process.
 IDEA StatiCa opens and we can recalculate the updated project.